stdware/qwindowkit/tests/unit/README.md

 include the fast tests.
 Use `--output-junit fast-unit.xml` for a combined report;
 each process also writes Qt Test text/XML reports inside its test build directory.

 Compilation time is separate from test execution time.
+The manual-drag suite is labeled `component;fast`; geometry is labeled `unit;fast`.
 Each test process has an 8-second execution deadline, with a 10-second outer CTest timeout.
 There are no sleeps, polling loops or asynchronous GUI waits.
 Destructive dispatch cases run in isolated child processes with bounded startup/completion waits.
 The runner requires the expected